 If you are able to, it’s good to make eating a range of healthy foods, being physically active, getting some fresh air, and maintaining good personal hygiene a part of your day-to-day routine.
 By taking care of yourself as best you can, you will feel more positive, have more self-confidence and lower your chances of getting any new illnesses or complications.

 Depending on your illness, you may feel that eating foods that you enjoy (even if they are not the most healthy foods) is more important to you than eating well.

 Sleep and rest at the end of life

 Maintaining a balance of rest and activity that works for you will help you enjoy good quality of life.
 You may need more sleep at certain times or it may suit you to have naps in the daytime.

-Maintain good sleep hygiene when you can.
+Maintain good when you can.
 Difficulty with sleep may become an issue depending on your illness or medication you are taking.
 If sleep problems are concerning you, talk to a palliative care team member or your GP.

 Setting personal goals at the end of life